ansible-collections/community.dns/docs/docsite/rst/hosttech_guide.rst

         value: 1.1.1.1
         ttl: 300

-To delete records, simply use ``state: absent``.
+To delete records, simply use :ansopt:`community.dns.hosttech_dns_record#module:state=absent`.
 Records will be matched by record name and type, and the TTL will be ignored:

 .. code-block:: yaml+jinja